JAZZ @ THE SANDBAR

-Jazz at the Sandbar is designed to provide UNO Jazz Studies students an opportunity to get real life experience performing with respected professional musicians in front of a live audience.
+Jazz at the Sandbar, held at UNO's the Cove, is designed to provide UNO Jazz Studies students an opportunity to get real life experience performing with respected professional musicians in front of a live audience.
 The series is presented on Wednesday nights during the fall and spring semesters and features a different respected jazz artist each week.
 It also provides a medium in which students exercise their improvisational skills and gives them the rare opportunity to work with jazz masters.

 Education icon Ellis Marsalis kicks off the new season of Jazz at the Sandbar.
 Marsalis is the premier modern jazz pianist of New Orleans and the father of a generation of contemporary jazz musicians who are considered the international leaders of the current scene.
 Ellis Marsalis returns to the University of New Orleans where he headed Jazz Studies as the first endowed chair of the department in the 1990s.

 Germaine Bazzle is often referred to as one of New Orleans' important jazz vocalists.
 After graduation from Xavier University of Louisiana, Germaine began a teaching career and entertaining in the same year, teaching during the day and playing bass in a local traditional jazz band at night.
 After 12 years as a teacher, she left the classroom and began singing with various bands in New Orleans.
 Three years later, she returned to the classroom, but continued to perform with such jazz greats as Alvin "Red" Tyler, Peter "Chuck" Badie, Victor Goines, bassist/vocalist, George French, pianist Ellis Marsalis, Emile Vinnette, Larry Siebert, David Torkanowsky and many more.